 103.1 State Projects - Overview AAUW California may establish special state-wide projects that have specific goals or objectives, may be adopted at the branch level, and are not addressed elsewhere within the current AAUW California program.
 These projects are established with the approval of the board of directors to support the AAUW mission.
 Specifically excluded are projects that support partisan candidates for office or are of benefit solely to AAUW members or individuals.
 Any state project endorsed by the board of directors shall have a program director, appointed by the president with Executive Committee approval.
-Current state projects are: Tech Trek and Speech Trek 103.1.1 Budget The board must approve the annual budget for each project.
+Current state projects are: Tech Trek and Speech Trek carrent state projects are.
+Tear free and speech free 103.1.1 Budget The board must approve the annual budget for each project.
 If any AAUW member receives compensation and/or stipends from a state project, a listing of the members with dollar amounts shall be submitted to the Executive Committee for approval with the proposed budget.
 An ongoing project must be self-funded, not requiring support from the AAUW California operating budget by the end of the second year.
 If outside funding sources and/or fees are inadequate to continue its operation, the project shall be discontinued.
 The president shall sign all contracts and the CFO shall sign all vouchers that exceed budgeted amounts.
 103.1.2 Insurance State projects are covered by the insurance package.
 However, the project is responsible for obtaining and paying for any riders and rider premiums, for complying with any Sexual Abuse Victim Awareness training required by the insurers or others, and for satisfying any other matters as required by law.
-103.1.3 Establishing New Projects A formal proposal for a new state project may be presented to the board of directors for approval.
-At the board's discretion, a pilot state project may receive seed funding for one fiscal year, continuing into a second year if reasonable progress toward stated goals can be shown.
-No incomplete project shall receive funding for a third year.
+103.1.2.1 Anti-Bullying Procedure All state projects that include youth participants shall include an Anti Bullying procedure that requires volunteers who work with youth more than 16 hours in a month or 32 hours in a year to review and agree to abide by the procedure.
+The procedure must be presented to volunteers when they submit an application.
+The volunteers must acknowledge they have read the procedure and agree to abide by the rules.